Sir James Burnett, 13th Baronet: Military career

 Born the son of Colonel Sir Thomas Burnett, 12th Baronet, and Mary Elizabeth Cumine and educated at Wellington College, Burnett was commissioned into the Gordon Highlanders on 6 December 1899.
 He was appointed a Companion of the Distinguished Service Order in March 1915 and subsequently commanded the 1st Battalion, the Gordon Highlanders and then a brigade during the First World War.

-Burnett went on to be commander of the 14th Infantry Brigade in January 1927, commander of the 153rd Infantry Brigade in January 1928 and commander of the 8th Infantry Brigade in March 1930.
+Burnett went on to be commander of the 14th Infantry Brigade in January 1927, commander of the 153rd Infantry Brigade in January 1928 and commander of the 8th Infantry Brigade on 25 March 1930, being granted the temporary rank of brigadier while employed in this role.
 He was promoted to major general in May 1931 and his last appointment was as GOC 51st (Highland) Division in June, when he took command, before relinquishing the assignment, and being placed on half-pay in June 1935.
 He retired from the army in November 1935.

 Burnett was colonel of the Gordon Highlanders from 1939 to 1948.
 He gave Crathes Castle, which had served as the ancestral seat of the Burnetts of Leys, to the National Trust for Scotland in 1951.